SmartAdvisorOnline

 Diagram 2 - Multi-hop raises complexity.
 Use it when your threat model needs it, not by default.

 Browser leaks are where “anonymous” setups quietly die.
 A site may see your VPN exit IP in one place, but still get real resolver information or local network hints somewhere else.
-This is why the first troubleshooting step is usually not “switch server again” — it is “verify what actually leaks”.
+The first troubleshooting step is usually not “switch server again” - it is “verify what actually leaks”.

 Toggle common leak points and see what escapes the encrypted tunnel.